With my teeny-tiny measurements – I'm 1 pixel high by 1 pixel wide – I go completely unnoticed.

 If we had to roughly compare, let's say it's a kind of Google Analytics specific to Facebook.

-But let's take a concrete example to explain its usefulness.
-Let's imagine that you have a WooCommerce store on which you sell fans (yes, this post is published in the middle of summer, and it's hot).
+But let’s take a concrete example to explain its usefulness.
+Let’s imagine that you have a WooCommerce store on which you sell fans.

 The Facebook pixel will be triggered as soon as someone performs an action on your website (e.g. checking out the page of your number 1 sales fan).